 IHE Delft is involved in three European Joint Master Degree programmes.
 Check the individual website of the programme of your choice and learn more about the curricula, partner institutes, deadlines and scholarship opportunities.

 - Groundwater and Global Change - Impacts and Adaptation (GroundwatCh)

-Subscribe to our monthly E-newsletter to be the first to know about upcoming events, new courses, fellowship opportunities and upcoming deadlines.
+Subscribe to our monthly E-newsletter to be the first to know about upcoming events, new courses, scholarship opportunities and upcoming deadlines.